Mindfulness Based Stress Reduction

 What is the cost?

-Tuesday evening weekly classes to be held at My Life My Health in Wickham House, 157 Wickham Terrace, Brisbane.
+Weekly classes to be held at My Life My Health in Wickham House, 157 Wickham Terrace, Brisbane.

-All day retreats on Sunday to be held at the Temple Retreat Centre, 580a Grandview Road, Pullenvale.
+Full day retreats on Sunday to be held at the Temple Retreat Centre, 580a Grandview Road, Pullenvale.
 Only a 30 minute drive from Brisbane CBD.

 “Forty years ago Jon Kabat-Zinn began seeing patients with chronic disease in the basement of our Medical Centre.
 His hypothesis was simple – the practice of mindfulness could help alleviate the pain and suffering associated with chronic disease.
 Now, 40 years later, thanks to Jon’s pioneering work, we know unequivocally that mindfulness can not only reduce pain and suffering but can be used as an adjunct to standard medical care for a multitude of diseases and as a preventive measure to reduce the incidence of stress related illness.
 The progress that has been made these last 40 years in our understanding of the power of mindfulness has been nothing short of remarkable.”